supechicken/crdyboot/README.md

     git submodule update --init

-The main firmware code is in the `crdyboot` subdirectory:
+The main bootloader code is in the `crdyboot` subdirectory:

     cd crdyboot